MGTBench: Benchmarking Machine-Generated Text Detection: Experimental Settings

-\mypara{TruthfulQA-C} This dataset is derived from the TruthfulQA~\cite{LHE22} dataset that contains 817 questions from 38 categories including health, law, finance, and politics.
+In this paper, we consider three datasets provided by Verma et al.~\cite{VFTK23}, namely Essay, WP, and Reuters.
+Note that for each dataset, besides the HWTs, it also contains MGTs generated by ChatGPT-turbo and Clude.
+And we additionally generate MGTs from other LLMs as well.

-\mypara{SQuAD1-C} This dataset is derived from the SQuAD1~\cite{RZLL16} dataset that contains more than 100,000 question-answer pairs selected from more than 500 articles.
-We sample 1,000 records from the SQuAD1 dataset.
+\mypara{Essay} This dataset has 1,000 samples extracted from essays available on IvyPanda, encompassing both high school and university-level essays across various academic disciplines.
+The authors first query ChatGPT-turbo to generate the $<$prompt$>$ corresponding to the essay.
+Then, the constructed prompt would be leveraged to query different LLMs and obtain the generated essays.

-\mypara{NarrativeQA-C} This dataset is derived from the NarrativeQA~\cite{KSBDHMG18} dataset that contains stories and corresponding questions designed to test reading comprehension.
-We sample 1,000 records from the NarrativeQA dataset.
+\mypara{WP} This dataset has 1,000 samples that are derived from the subreddit \texttt{r/WritingPrompts} where users share creative writing prompts and craft stories in response to these prompts.
+Following the constructed prompts, we can then query different LLMs to generate stories.

-For each question, we additionally query ChatGPT\footnote{Our experiments are conducted on the February 13th version of ChatGPT.} with the questions (and the contexts if they are included in the dataset) and obtain the answers as MGTs.
-To avoid being affected by the chat history, we create a new conversation with ChatGPT for each question.
+\mypara{Reuters} This dataset is derived from the Reuters 50-50 authorship identification dataset~\cite{HS06}, which consists of 1,000 (news) articles by 50 journalists (20 articles per journalist).
+As the article does not have the headline, the authors first prompt ChatGPT-turbo to generate a $<$headline$>$ for each article.
+We also leverage this headline to construct the prompt and query LLMs to obtain MGTs.

-We show the prompt we used to query ChatGPT in \autoref{table:dataset_prompts}.
-Note that for each entry in a dataset, we have the human answer and the ChatGPT-generated answer.
-We only keep entries with more than 1 word for human and ChatGPT-generated answers.
+We show the prompt we used to query LLMs in \autoref{table:dataset_prompts}.
+For each entry in a dataset, we have the human text and six LLM-generated texts (see \autoref{subsection:preliminary_LLMs} for more details about the six LLMs).
+We only keep entries with more than 1 word for human and LLM-generated texts.
 Then, we randomly split 80\% of the entries as the training set and the rest as the testing set.